Raycisto/bunk-calculator/README.md

-Just install the ANDROID  apk in ur phone thats all, for extention go to extention foulder , scroll down to see the steps for windows
+Just install the ANDROID  apk in ur phone thats all, for extension go to extension foulder , scroll down to see the steps for windows